catboost/catboost/catboost/tutorials/advanced_tutorials/catboost_model_export_as_cpp_code_tutorial.md

-Export of CatBbost model as standalone C++ code
+Export of CatBoost model as standalone C++ code
 ===============================================

 Catboost model could be saved as standalone C++ code.
 This can ease an integration of a generated model into an application built from C++ sources, simplify porting the model to an architecture not direcly supported by CatBoost (eq.
 ARM), or allow manual exploration and editing of the model parameters by advanced users.